Advice on writing your thesis

 Thesis study groups

 You can join a thesis study group at your campus.
-Sessions are held fortnightly and are facilitated by Language and Learning Advisers.
+Sessions are held fortnightly and are facilitated by Language and Learning Advisers in the Division of Student Life.

 Alternatively, why not attend an online thesis study group?
 Try it out!
 These are held on the first Wednesday of the month from 6-7 pm (Australian Eastern Standard Time) and are facilitated by Language and Learning Advisers.